CUGH's Committees are open to CUGH individual and institution-affiliated members (except the Executive, Finance, and Membership Committees).

 CUGH recognizes that facilitating administrative functions, processes, and services is vital to effectively support the global health enterprise.

-The Enabling Systems Committee will set up guiding principles to include university administrations’ procedural and financial alignment with programmatic priorities in global health, education, research, and service activities.
+The Global Health Operations Committee (formerly known as the Enabling Systems Committee) will set up guiding principles to include university administrations’ procedural and financial alignment with programmatic priorities in global health, education, research, and service activities.
 The Committee will develop strategies to effectively respond to global opportunities and share best practices for accepting and managing international risk, financial services, academic human resources, legal frameworks, communication and outreach, information technologies, transparency in approach and efficiencies with international sites.
 Additionally, the Committee will develop processes for managing information on global health activities across the university.

 CUGH recognizes that in order to make its global health initiatives and partnerships viable and sustainable over time it needs to build a strong core comprising engaged members that share the CUGH vision.
 The Membership Committee will strive to build that membership core consistent with the CUGH mission.